gangmuk/gangmuk.github.io/index.md

 </style>

 <p>
-I am a third year Ph.D. student at the Computer Science Department of the University of Illinois Urbana-Champaign.
+I am a fourth year Ph.D. student at the Computer Science Department of the University of Illinois Urbana-Champaign.
 I am working with Professor <a href="https://pbg.cs.illinois.edu">Brighten Godfrey</a>, and also closely working with Professor <a href="https://radhikam.web.illinois.edu/">Radhika Mittal</a>.

 Also, I earned my Bachelor and Master at the Computer Science at UNIST, South Korea, working with Professor <a href="https://sites.google.com/site/myeongjae/">Myeongjae Jeon</a>.
 </p>

 <p>
 I am broadly interested in system and networking.
-Some keywords for my current interests are Request routing, Infrastructure for LLM inference applications, Optimizing microservices-based application in cloud, and ML for system.
+Some keywords for my current interests are request routing, infrastructure for LLM inference applications, optimizing microservices-based application in cloud, and ML for system.
 </p>

 Most likely, you can find me on the 3rd floor at Siebel Center for Computer Science at Urbana, IL (or at a cafe in Urbana-Champaign)<br>